muchtajidun/python-usefull/README.md

 # python-usefull
-Make easiest to use this library from everywhere , wihout having to be made a python package.
+to make easier to use this library from everywhere , wihout having to be made a python package.